Attention-Deficit/Hyperactivity Disorder (ADHD)

 Self-care—everything a person does to safeguard their mental, physical, and emotional health and well-being—can make it easier to live with ADHD.
 By getting enough sleep, eating a balanced diet, and exercising regularly, those with ADHD may be able to improve emotional resilience and coping skills.
 Also, research suggests that engaging in brain games, practicing mindfulness techniques, and engaging in a journaling practice may also be helpful for some.

-According to an ADHD coach with Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), self-care should center on a balance of five areas: physical needs; security and safety; self-esteem, self-respect, and self-efficacy; love and belonging; and fulfillment of potential and talent.
+According to an ADHD coach with Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), self-care should center on a balance of five areas: physical needs; stability and safety; self-esteem, self-respect, and self-efficacy; love and belonging; and fulfillment of potential and talent.

 Resources